scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/upload_part_copy.rst

 Upload Part - Copy
 ==================

 The Upload Part - Copy operation is used to upload a part by copying data from an existing object as data source.
-The data source is specified by adding the request header x-amz-copy-source to the request, and a byte range is specified by adding the request header x-amz-copy-source-range to the request.
+The data source is specified by adding the x-amz-copy-source header to the request, and a byte range is specified by adding the x-amz-copy-source-range header to the request.

 The minimum allowable part size for a multipart upload is 5 MB.